mehulkar/turborepo-tools/README.md

 **Required**

 The path to your monorepo.
 Can be a relative path.
-I would just be cd'd into that directory and use `--directory .`.
+Mostly just use `-d .`

 ### `--dry-run`